 - Free registration for an unlimited number of members in the local Leadership Institutes

-- Assistance with organizing local issue campaigns, as well as the ability to connect to Sound Alliance’s broader campaigns
+- Assistance with organizing local issue campaigns, as well as the ability to connect to GEA's broader campaigns

 - Assistance with organizing strategies within member organizations

-- Representation in Sound Alliance-wide decision-making on the Sound Alliance Delegate Assembly
+- Representation in GEA-wide decision-making on the within the Delegate Assembly

-Member institutions pay annual dues to ensure Sound Alliance has a secure and independent core budget and to support the work of the organization.
-This enables Sound Alliance to be accountable to its member organizations, not outside funders.
+Member institutions pay annual dues to ensure Greater Edmonton Alliance has a secure and independent core budget and to support the work of the organization.
+This enables GEA to be accountable to its member organizations, not outside funders.

 I first encountered GEA through my housing co-operative and it was not a promising start.
 I saw the dues as a waste of money and successfully advocated for canceling our membership.
 My attitude changed when I went back to university and studied the theology of urban and international development.
 There I learned the theory behind community organizing and how it enables faith communities to work together with others for the common good.
 Since then I have benefited personally and professionally from my work with GEA and from the excellent IAF training.
 I hope that more leaders in Edmonton will come to appreciate the approach that IAF has used successfully in so many places.